dhall-lang/dhall-lang/standard/types.md

 "term-level" functions):

-    ─────────────
+    ───────────
-    ⊢ Type ↝ Type
+    Type ↝ Type

-For example, these are term-level functions:
+For example, these are term-level functions permitted by the above rule:

     Natural/even